Gkcloud5/Better-future/Learning/Network/02-Internet/04-CDN/Internet exchange point.md

 #### How does an IXP work?

-* an IXP is essentially one or more physical locations containing network switches that route traffic between the different members networks
+* An IXP is essentially one or more physical locations containing network switches that route traffic between the different members networks
 * IXP are large layer 2 LAN's that are built with one or many ethernet switches interconnected together across one or more physical buildings.
-*